SonarSource/sonarqube-scan-action/README.md

 sonar.sources=.
 ```

-The workflow, usually declared under `.github/workflows`, looks like:
+The workflow, usually declared under `.github/workflows`, looks like the following:
+- for projects **not** written in C, C++, and Objective-C
+- and for projects written in C, C++, and Objective-C and using [AutoConfig](https://docs.sonarsource.com/sonarqube-server/latest/analyzing-source-code/languages/c-family/analysis-modes/#choosing-the-right-analysis-mode)

 ```yaml
 on: